ROCm/omnitrace/docs/how-to/understanding-omnitrace-output.rst

    | sampling_wall_clock             |     true      | sampling_wall_clock    |
    |---------------------------------|---------------|------------------------|

-Setting ``OMNITRACE_COLLAPSE_THREADS=ON`` and/or ``OMNITRACE_COLLAPSE_PROCESSES=ON`` (only valid
+With the settings ``OMNITRACE_COLLAPSE_THREADS=ON`` and ``OMNITRACE_COLLAPSE_PROCESSES=ON``, which is only valid with full MPI support, the timemory output combines the per-thread and/or per-rank data, which have identical call stacks.

-with full MPI support) the timemory output will combine the per-thread and/or per-rank data which have identical call-stacks.
+The ``OMNITRACE_FLAT_PROFILE`` setting removes all call stack hierarchy.

-The ``OMNITRACE_FLAT_PROFILE`` setting will remove all call stack hierarchy.
+Using ``OMNITRACE_FLAT_PROFILE=ON`` in combination with ``OMNITRACE_COLLAPSE_THREADS=ON`` is a useful configuration for identifying min/max measurements regardless of the calling context.
-Using ``OMNITRACE_FLAT_PROFILE=ON`` in combination with ``OMNITRACE_COLLAPSE_THREADS=ON`` is a useful configuration for identifying min/max measurements regardless of calling context.
+The ``OMNITRACE_TIMELINE_PROFILE`` setting (with ``OMNITRACE_FLAT_PROFILE=OFF``) effectively
-The ``OMNITRACE_TIMELINE_PROFILE`` setting (with ``OMNITRACE_FLAT_PROFILE=OFF``) will effectively generate similar data that can be found in Perfetto.
-Enabling timeline and flat profiling will effectively generate similar data to ``strace``.
-However, while timemory in general requires significantly less memory than Perfetto, this is not the case in timeline mode so activate this setting with caution.
+generates similar data to that found in Perfetto.
+Enabling timeline and flat profiling effectively generates similar data to ``strace``.
+However, while timemory in general requires significantly less memory than Perfetto, this is not the case in timeline mode, so use this setting with caution.

 Timemory text output
 -----------------------------------------------------------------------

-Timemory text output files are meant for human-consumption (use JSON formats for analysis) and as such, some fields such as the ``LABEL`` fields may be truncated for readability.
+Timemory text output files are meant for human-consumption (while JSON formats are for analysis), so some fields such as the ``LABEL`` might be truncated for readability.
-Modification of the truncation can be changed via the ``OMNITRACE_MAX_WIDTH`` setting.
+The truncation settings be changed through the ``OMNITRACE_MAX_WIDTH`` setting.

 .. note::